EQ-i Assessment Testing: Measuring Opportunities

-What if you could determine which emotional intelligence skills you’ve mastered, and which skills haven’t been used enough to achieve mastery?
+What if you could determine which emotional intelligence skills a candidate has mastered, and which skills haven’t been used enough to achieve mastery?

-What if you could see where imbalances in those skills sets are keeping your from excelling?
+What if you could see where imbalances in those skills sets are keeping them from excelling?

 What if you could easily identify opportunities for development?